 Smoky ribs are always a big deal to prepare for backyard parties or simple family/friends gatherings.
 That is why many people take their time preparing this dish to have it turn out as perfect as they want it to be.
 Using the best electric smoker can help you with that but choosing the best wood for smoking ribs is also as important.
 Now, if you are planning to cook ribs or if there is an event ahead that you want to prepare for then you need to know how to prepare ribs and of course, pick the right kind of wood to use.

 In this article, we will help you with just that, and so if you are interested to know the steps and tips to use when picking up wood, all you have to do is read this article.

 The most common type of wood used when smoking meats are usually types of heavy wood.
 However, there are times when the heat and smoke from these woods become too much especially when you picked the wrong one.
 This could ruin the meat’s taste and texture as well as its juiciness.
-And so in order to avoid these instances, you must know that best kind of wood to use when smoking meats.
+And so in order to avoid these instances, you must know the best kind of wood to use when smoking meats.

 Is the most popular type of wood used in smoking ribs or BBQ.
 They are usually found and used in the Southern and Midwestern parts of the states.
 They are known for their strong flavor that adds taste to the meat you are smoking but if this wood is used too much the meat could come out bitter.

 The most popular type of oak is the red oak as this is used mainly for smoking ribs and other heavy meats.
 It comes out strong but it does not overpower the taste of the meat as well as its texture.
 This is considered to be the choice of wood if you are going to cooking lamb or beef.

 It is known for being naturally oily, which makes it easier to burn.
 It also emits a unique flavor that you will love on your smoked ribs.
 While this may be a good choice for smoking meats, it might not be best for long barbecues.